 - CIPE Decision no. 15 of 28 January 2015, which establishes national public co-funding criteria for European programmes for the programme period 2014-2020 and their monitoring.
-Programming of complementary interventions specified in article 1, paragraph 242 of Law no. 147/2013, included in the 2014-2020 partnership agreement.Law of 13 August 2010 no. 136 and subsequent amendments on the "Extraordinary plan against the mafia as well as the antimafia legislation proxy to the Government" and subsequent amendments; - Legislative Decree of 12 April 2006 no. 163 "Code of public contracts relating to jobs, services and supplies" and subsequent amendments; - Legislative Decree of 23 June 2011 no. 118, on the "Provisions in the field of harmonisation of accounting systems and budget schemes for Regions, local authorities and their bodies, in accordance to articles 1 and 2 of Law no. 42 dated 5 May 2009". - Law no. 94 dated 6 July 2012 Conversion into Law, with modifications, of the Decree Law no. 52 of 7 May 2012, including urgent provisions for the rationalisation of public expenditure;
+Programming of complementary interventions specified in article 1, paragraph 242 of Law no. 147/2013, included in the 2014-2020 partnership agreement.
+Law of 13 August 2010 no. 136 and subsequent amendments on the "Extraordinary plan against the mafia as well as the anti-mafia legislation proxy to the Government" and subsequent amendments; - Law no. 136 dated 13 August 2010 and subsequent amendments providing "Extraordinary plan against mafia and delegation to the Government regarding anti-mafia legislation"; - Legislative Decree of 18 April 2016 no. 50 "Code of public contracts" and subsequent amendments; - Legislative Decree of 23 June 2011 no. 118, on the "Provisions in the field of harmonisation of accounting systems and budget schemes for Regions, local authorities and their bodies, in accordance to articles 1 and 2 of Law no. 42 dated 5 May 2009"; - Law no. 94 dated 6 July 2012 Conversion into Law, with modifications, of the Decree Law no. 52 of 7 May 2012, including urgent provisions for the rationalisation of public expenditure.